CarlosGamer98YT/ErisTheBot-Fork/README.md

 The Stable Diffusion API types are auto-generated.
 To regenerate them, first start your SD WebUI with `--nowebui --api`, and then run `deno task generate`

+## Project structure

+- `/api` - Eris API served at `http://localhost:5999/api/`.
+- `/app` - Queue handling and other core processes.
+- `/bot` - Handling bot commands and other updates from Telegram API.
+- `/ui` - Eris WebUI frontend files served at `http://localhost:5999/`.
+- `/util` - Utility functions shared by other parts.